tstum-wq/tstum-dataviz-portfolio/README.md

 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `visualizing-government-debt.md`.
 For links to Markdown files in your repository, you can just include the name of the page without the `.md` extension.

 ## Assignment 3&4: [Critique by Design](critique-by-design)
+This was a rewardeing project in terms of honing design though process: [Critique By Design - Roller Coaster Drops](critique-by-design)

 For this assignment, make sure you set up and link to a new page.
 This page is linking to a new Markdown document called `critique-by-design.md`.

 ## Final project